mrbusche/backseatfan.com/_posts/2010-05-11-lpga-golfer-erica-blasberg-found-dead.md

   </p>

   <p>
     “At first glance, it looks like she might have taken her own life, but at second glance, something is very, very strange about it.
-We're waiting for the police to make an investigation.&#8221; Mel Blasberg told the Press-Enterprise via phone
+We're waiting for the police to make an investigation."
+Mel Blasberg told the Press-Enterprise via phone
   </p>

   <p>